Fmazzesi/Programming2/README.md

 ### What is an EHRAID

 EHRAID (Enterprise Harmonized Registry and Identification) is a unique identifier for Swiss companies.
 It is used to uniquely identify businesses registered in Switzerland, ensuring consistency and reliability in business identification across various systems and databases.
+To get the ehraid of a specific company, look its name up using function search_companies_named.